Quality Teaching makes the Difference

 This is our area of expertise.

 At itc publications we are passionate about bringing pedagogy to life within classrooms.
-We have delivered hundreds of workshops to schools reaching thousands of teachers over the past 14 years.
-Our workshops are grounded by cutting-edge educational research using many of the engaging co-operative and cognitive tools shared in our publications.
+We have delivered hundreds of workshops to schools, reaching thousands of teachers over the past 14 years.
+Our workshops are grounded by cutting-edge educational research using many of the engaging cooperative and cognitive tools shared in our existing publications.

-Schools across Australia consistently engage our consultants because we offer hundreds of inspiring and practical lesson examples across all year levels and subject areas, enabling teachers to easily implement our ideas into their classrooms.
-Importantly, many of our workshops and consulting services are accredited by the Board of Studies Teaching and Educational Standards NSW.
+Schools across Australia consistently engage with our consultants because we offer hundreds of inspiring and practical lesson examples across all year levels and subject areas, enabling teachers to easily implement our ideas into their classrooms.
+Importantly, many of our workshops and consulting services are accredited by the NSW Education Standards Authority (NESA).

 Our School Workshops

 Creative Thinking – unleashing your students’ creative talents